marybees/node-auth2-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor adds support for `JSON Web Tokens (JWT)` to the API.

+## Server
+- produce the token
+- sign the token
+- send the token to the client
+- read and decode the token on requests and make the payload (data) available for the rest of the api

+## Client
+- store the token
+- send the token on every request
+- destroy the token on logout